 The Moratorium evoked mixed feelings among survey respondents.
 Some accepted it as part of the journey, or had an interest in working rurally.
 Others regarded it as an interregnum where professional development gets put on hold, where there is a risk of isolation, discrimination or family hardship.
-After the Moratorium requirements are completed, most doctors move away to areas which they consider better suit their own and their family's needs, leaving a gap which must be filled by another generation of international medical graduates.1
+After the Moratorium requirements are completed, most doctors move away to areas which they consider better suit their own and their family's needs, leaving a gap which must be filled by another generation of international medical graduates.

-1 Analysis of the postcodes of doctor workplaces by the AMC has shown that after a few years working in remote locations, International medical graduates move to more urban locations.
+Analysis of the postcodes of doctor workplaces by the AMC has shown that after a few years working in remote locations, International medical graduates move to more urban locations.

 The intent behind the Moratorium is to address doctor shortages, and many areas would not have adequate medical services without it.
-In some cases, however, it does not work exactly as it should.
-For example, some specialist doctors find their skills are poorly matched to the areas where they are working.
+But it is also an undiscriminating policy instrument.
+For example, some doctors find their specialists skills are poorly matched to the areas where they are working.